mudiarto/ucommentapp/doc/index.rst

 	document, and the RST files are modified slightly when users comment on your document.

-	These changes that will be made to the document are to be pushed back, and this must be able to be done automatically.
+	These changes will be pushed back to the source repository automatically.
+	But if your source repo is on a remote site, or requires credentials to push to, then you must add settings to allow this to occur without manual intervention.

 	For Mercurial, this simply requires that you add a few lines in the ``ucommentapp/document_compile_area/.hg/hgrc`` file.
 Something